-The Department of Public Health, UOW offers a range of postgraduate study programmes for graduates wishing to embark on a career in the Public Health field.
+The Department of Public Health offers a range of postgraduate study programmes for graduates wishing to embark on a career in the Public Health field.
 Our postgraduate qualifications include Postgraduate Certificate in Public Health (PGCertPH), Postgraduate Diploma in Public Health (DPH), Master of Public Health (MPH), and a PhD based in the Department of Public Health.

-Every year, in February, the Department of Public Health, UOW runs summer school courses, offering short, practical courses to anyone who wants to develop their public health skills.
+Every year in February, we run summer school courses.
+We offer short, practical courses to anyone who wants to develop their public health skills.

 A collection of publications, presentations, reports, podcasts and submissions, as well as a Research database for staff.